Back to top

 Yet, B2B businesses are expected to weather the storm.

 Invoice discounting is a short-term loan to plug that gap for you.
-Instead of waiting for the full invoice term to receive your money, a finance company lends you the majority of the sum accepting the outstanding invoice as collateral.
-Your business gets the money as soon as the invoice is issued, and simply pays back the loan once your customer clears their debt.
+Instead of waiting for the full invoice term to receive your money, a finance company lends you most of the sum, accepting the outstanding invoice as collateral.
+Your business gets the money once the invoice is issued and simply pays back the loan once your customer clears their debt.
 Effectively, invoice discounting shortens the payment terms from months to hours.

 The Pros and Cons of Invoice Discounting